 The desire to form a bridge between past, present, and future worlds arises from the understanding that social change and community evolution are not isolated processes.
 The disappointment with the past melds with remembrance and longing for the possibility of living near their families in the pastoral atmosphere of rural life.
 As Hepworth (2002) discovered in his study on sociological generations, these recollections enable a sense of “generational subjectivity,” which simultaneously evokes memories of positive experiences and a nostalgic longing.

-The discourse among the NIC members centered around concrete concepts of finding a home for their ideas and for the foundational principles and practical aspects of their lifestyles.
-Choosing an urban versus a rural setting and focusing on mixed collectivism and individualism versus equality.
-Beyond these tangible considerations, there was a profound emphasis on cultivating meaning and constructing a meaningful and fulfilling life.
+The discourse among the members of the NIC centered on finding a home for the fundamental principles and practical aspects of their ideas and lifestyles.
+A deep emphasis was placed on building a meaningful and fulfilling life for the individual and the community.

 To fulfill its ideology and its implementation goals, the communities have undergone significant structural changes.
 As Ron explains the birth of the children and the move to a permanent home in a kibbutz neighborhood in the city.
 Esther's words highlight the transition from communal living to establishing permanent homes and families, signifying a different social construction of the community and its positioning within the urban and community neighborhood:

 …Suddenly...this is your home, it's not a place you're alienated from, both in terms of aesthetics, space and a sense of belonging...
 There's a statement here that we're not in temporary houses but permanent homes.